Dautphetal: Waterways

-Neighbouring communities
+Neighbouring municipalities

-Clockwise from the north, the following communities are Dautphetal's neighbours:
+Clockwise from the north, the following municipalities are Dautphetal's neighbours:

-The towns of Biedenkopf and Wetter (Hessen), the communities of Lahntal, the towns of Marburg and Gladenbach, the communities of Bad Endbach and Steffenberg as well as the community of Breidenbach.
-All these communities likewise lie in the Marburg-Biedenkopf district.
+The towns of Biedenkopf and Wetter (Hessen), the municipalities of Lahntal, the towns of Marburg and Gladenbach, the municipalities of Bad Endbach and Steffenberg as well as the municipality of Breidenbach.
+All these municipalities likewise lie in the Marburg-Biedenkopf district.

 Moreover, other centres can be named, such as the former group of homesteads belonging to Mornshausen and known as Die Amelose, and the two former iron ore smelting centres of Carlshütte (part of Buchenau) and Wilhelmshütte (part of Dautphe).

-The constituent communities of Dautphe, Friedensdorf and Wilhelmshütte form, with over 4,000 inhabitants, the core of the greater community, which was brought about by the appropriate town planning.
+The constituent municipalities of Dautphe, Friedensdorf and Wilhelmshütte form, with over 4,000 inhabitants, the core of the greater municipality, which was brought about by the appropriate town planning.

 History

-The history of the greater community of Dautphetal still is not very long.
+The history of the greater municipality of Dautphetal still is not very long.
 It came into being only in 1974 with municipal reform, having formerly been a series of 12 independent villages until the Hesse Landtag legislated new municipal divisions.
 This did not necessarily meet with everyone's approval.
-Ever since then, some of the communities amalgamated with others under the reform have experienced a kind of "local patriotism" in favour of the old communities.
+Ever since then, some of the municipalities amalgamated with others under the reform have experienced a kind of "local patriotism" in favour of the old municipalities.